-Last fall when we posted my take on user generated content, we noted that UGC goes beyond guest blogs.
+When we posted my take on user generated content, we noted that the value of UGC goes beyond guest blogs.
 The category includes reviews, recommendations, thank-yous, photos and videos of the product or service in use, memorable memes and more.
 Today we delve into some big brands that put UGC to work.

 “Putting customers first” reads like every tagline for every marketer throughout history.
 But nothing puts customers first more than featuring them and their ideas in your marketing materials.